timescale/docs/migrate/livesync.md

 You use Livesync to:
 * Copy existing data from a Postgres instance to a $SERVICE_LONG:
   - Copy data at up to 150 GB/hr.
-You need at least a 4 CPU/16GB source database, a 4 CPU/16GB target $SERVICE_SHORT.
+You need at least a 4 CPU/16GB source database, and a 4 CPU/16GB target $SERVICE_SHORT.
   - Copy the publication tables in parallel.
 However, large tables are still copied using a single connection.
     Parallel copying is in the backlog.
   - Forget foreign key relationships.
 Livesync disables foreign key validation during the sync.
 For example, if a